 The Sarawak Museum, built in 1891 in the style of a Normandy town hall, is regarded as one of the best museums in Southeast Asia.
 The Textile and Costume Museum is housed in the Pavillion, a three-storey rectangular structure built in 1907.
 Located just in front of the General Post Ofﬁce, this is the place to learn more about the textiles of the indigenous people of Sarawak.
 Other places of interest include the Chinese History Museum, Islamic Museum, Cat Museum, old Courthouse and Brooke Memorial, and the Round Tower.

-Take a walk along the award- winning Kuching Waterfront, a beautifully landscaped esplanade on a stretch of the old part of the city.
+Take a walk along the award-winning Kuching Waterfront, a beautifully landscaped esplanade on a stretch of the old part of the city.
 It is the main gathering place especially as the sun sets beyond the scenic Matang Mountains.

 Moving about is easy as the city and its surrounding areas are well serviced by taxis and buses.
 The fares are reasonably low.
-Taxis are only a phone call away and many queue at major hotels.
+Taxis are only a phone call away and with many queues at major hotels.
 Bus fares are cheap and moving about by this means of transportation is a good way to see the town.

 With daily tropical temperatures ranging from 23° C to 32° C, light clothing is recommended.